UC Essay Examples – Personal Insight Questions 1-8

 UC Example Essay:

 When I was five years old, my mother decided to separate from my father because of his addiction.
-I have learned to understand the details based on what my mother does not say.
-My mother tried to help him overcome his illness.
-She had hoped that doctors, rehab, and twelve-step programs would have stopped him from becoming violent.
+My mother tried to help him overcome his illness, hoping that doctors, rehab, and twelve-step programs would stop him from becoming violent.
 She was wrong.
 I grew up without him.

-But I suffered.
+He didn’t show up again, but I suffered.
 The idea that he could appear outside of my school at any moment made me paranoid.
-I was scared for my mother, and I wanted to believe that the restraining order would be sufficient, but then I stopped trusting myself.
-What if something happened and no one believed me?
-I had never experienced anxiety before, but all of the sudden, I was having tunnel vision and couldn’t be alone.
+I was scared for my mother, and I wanted to believe that the restraining order would be sufficient, but I was afraid it would not be.
+Soon, the anxiety became crippling, and I began suffering from panic attacks before school.

 Analysis:

-I want to point out that both sections are fairly concrete.
-I take some creative liberties in the first paragraph in order to artfully describe a situation of domestic violence, but for the most part, I’m stating directly what happened.
+Both sections are also fairly concrete.
+I take some creative liberties in the first paragraph to subtly describe a situation of domestic violence, but for the most part, I’m stating directly what happened.
 This doesn’t mean excluding difficult details, like the anxiety attacks and fear, but it does mean that I’ve avoided overly flowery language.

 Writing about heavy things doesn’t mean that your prose has to be particularly heavy.
 In fact, writing about particularly difficult things in plain, straightforward ways—without the use of too many colorful adjectives—can help communicate the painfulness even more.
 You don’t want to smother your reader in emotion; you want to lead them to their own emotional reaction through the things that happened.
 Restraint in prose can help to achieve this goal.
 Let the painful things be painful.
 They will do the work for you.